-- Pack up A/V equipment and all 2012 artifacts - Return your name badge(s) and lanyard to GC HQ at the end of your shift
+- Pack up A/V equipment - Return your name badge(s) and lanyard to GC HQ at the end of your shift

 - Stay in character. - Except ... if a team says "time out," break character and help them.

 Chronomentometer puzzles must be collectively solved by the teams.
 They work together in mild competition until all teams have arrived.